 But here’s the kicker: It doesn’t have to be that way.
 You don’t need to be Warren Buffett or some financial wizard to make smart property investments.
 Nope, what you really need is a clear vision, a solid strategy, and maybe someone like me who’s been doing this for a minute.

-I’m Viktor, a pitch deck expert and creative business strategist.
+I’m Viktor, a pitch deck consultant and a creative business strategist.
 Over the past 13 years, I’ve helped businesses secure millions of $ in funding thanks to my approach and I’m sharing it here in this pitch deck guide.

 I’m here to break down this investment property pitch deck in a way that’s simple, actionable, and, more importantly, human.
 So let’s ditch the fluff, get to the heart of it, and figure out if this deal is the one that finally has you saying, “Yeah, I’m in.”